wenbowen123/ros_UDP/README.md

 # ros_UDP

-A small program used to realize UDP communication on ROS.
+This is a small program used to set up UDP communication between ROS and dSpace MABX in our paper "Wen, Bowen, Sukru Yaren Gelbal, Bilin Aksun Guvenc, and Levent Guvenc.
+"Localization and Perception for Control and Decision Making of a Low Speed Autonomous Shuttle in a Campus Pilot Deployment."
+SAE Technical Paper (2018): 01-1182"

-Can receive or send data on ROS.
-The original code is a project about coordination between SLAM and dSpace controller.
+It can receive or send data on ROS.
+It's a project about coordination between SLAM and dSpace controller.
 You can change it for anything you want